-Allergens can enter the body through many routes: via the skin, they can be ingested in the digestive system, or they can be inhaled.
+Dr. Webzell says that allergens can enter the body through many routes: via the skin, the digestive system, or inhalation.
 There's usually a genetic predisposition when it comes to allergies.
-Members of the same family who have allergies have a higher chance of its development.
+If a family member has an allergy, you have a higher chance of developing the same one.

-When the allergen enters the body, it is recognized as a foreign and harmful substance and triggers the production of an antibody called IgE.
+When an allergen enters the body, it is recognized as a foreign and harmful substance and triggers the production of an antibody called IgE.

 - Airborne allergies

 The most common airborne allergen is pollen, which causes what we all know as hay fever.
-The second most common is household dust mite.
-And then you have animal dander from dogs and cats.
-And you can also get mold spores.
+The second most common is household dust mites.
+Animal dander from dogs and cats is another one, and mold spores are also a common allergen.
 These are the four airborne allergens.

 - Food allergies

-Insect allergies are quite common.
-If you live in a country where it's quite warm and there are a lot of flowers, bees and wasps and allergy to their stings are pretty common.
+If you live somewhere warm with a lot of flowers, bees, and wasps, an allergy to their stings is pretty common.

 - Medicine allergies

 Medicine allergies are also quite common.
-There are a lot of kids who have allergic tendencies, and they could also be allergic to penicillin.
-Penicillin allergy is still very common.
-And the prevalence is increasing for a complex number of reasons.
+A lot of kids who have allergic tendencies could be allergic to penicillin.
+Penicillin allergies are common, and the prevalence is increasing for a number of reasons.

 - Chemical allergies

-Latex is the number one chemical to talk about.
-It's still pretty common and a lot of practices and hospitals now use latex-free gloves.
+Latex is the number one chemical allergy worth mentioning.
+It's pretty common, so a lot of practices and hospitals now use latex-free gloves.

 “And, I also want to add the nickel allergy.
 Some people who already have allergic tendencies also have a nickel allergy, as some jewelry and belt buckles contain nickel,” says Dr. Webzell.